Pau D'Arco Bark Extract

 What is the recommended dosage of Pau D'Arco Bark Extract?

-Reported potential side effects may include: Anti-vitamin-K bleeding risk: at high doses lapachol can prolong prothrombin time and increase bleeding susceptibility.
+For most healthy adults, Pau D'Arco Bark Extract is well tolerated at studied doses.
+Reported effects can include: Anti-vitamin-K bleeding risk: at high doses lapachol can prolong prothrombin time and increase bleeding susceptibility.
 Gastrointestinal upset: nausea, vomiting, or diarrhea at higher doses or prolonged use.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Pau D'Arco Bark Extract is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Does Pau D'Arco Bark Extract interact with medications?
+Does Pau D'Arco Bark Extract interact with any medications?

-Known drug interactions may include: Warfarin and other anticoagulants — additive bleeding risk from anti-vitamin-K activity; avoid combination Antiplatelet drugs (aspirin, clopidogrel) — increased bleeding risk; use only with prescriber oversight Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Warfarin and other anticoagulants — additive bleeding risk from anti-vitamin-K activity; avoid combination Antiplatelet drugs (aspirin, clopidogrel) — increased bleeding risk; use only with prescriber oversight If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)